Paul Beatty, The Sellout (©2015, Oneworld 2016)

 It’s an intriguingly provocative set-up, but alas I didn’t manage to read more than about about a third of the book.

-It’s a story of a boy whose psychologist father home-schooled him, beat him savagely, and replicated famous child-experiments with him as the suffering subject, who grows up to become oddly contrarian, fiercely anti-racist but perhaps even more fiercely anti the pieties of Black culture, with a farm in the middle of ghettoised Los Angeles as a key locale.
+It’s a story of a boy whose psychologist father home-schooled him, beat him savagely, and replicated famous child-experiments on him, who grows up to become oddly contrarian, fiercely anti-racist but perhaps even more fiercely anti the pieties of Black culture, with a farm in the middle of ghettoised Los Angeles as a key locale.
 To me it felt contrived and arbitrary, but not sufficiently weird or tumultuous to compel.
 Of course my failure to persevere may have to do with my mood of the moment, or parochial irritation at the frequent opaque Los Angeles references.
 So don’t let me put you off.

 Here’s a bit from just before I laid it aside.
 The African-American character speaking is a mediocre academic who has made and lost fame and fortune as a Black voice in the media, largely by stealing other people’s ideas.